John-Akech/Summative-Assignment---Model-Training-and-Evaluation/README.md

 | Logistic Regression     | 0.9897       | 0.9843       | 1.0000        | 0.9691      | 0.9997       |
 | **Best Neural Network** | **0.9809**   | **0.9713**   | **0.9734**    | **0.9691**  | **0.9984**   |

-Interestingly, **Logistic Regression outperformed the Neural Network**, achieving the highest accuracy and ROC AUC score.
+Surprisingly, **Logistic Regression outperformed the Neural Network**, achieving the highest accuracy and ROC AUC score.
 This suggests that for this dataset, a simpler model with well-tuned hyperparameters (e.g., regularization strength, solver type) may generalize better than a deep neural network.

 ## Discussion

-The results highlight several key insights:
+Key insights from the results include:

-1. **Regularization**: Adding L1 and L2 regularization improved model generalization, with the best-performing instance using both.
+1. **Regularization**: Using both L1 and L2 regularization improved model generalization, with the best-performing instance incorporating both.
-2. **Early Stopping**: Helped prevent overfitting and contributed to better performance in most cases.
+2. **Early Stopping**: Helped prevent overfitting and improved model performance in most cases.
-3. **Learning Rate**: A smaller learning rate (0.0001) resulted in better model convergence and higher accuracy.
+3. **Learning Rate**: A smaller learning rate (0.0001) facilitated better model convergence and improved accuracy.
-4. **Optimizers**: Adam performed consistently well compared to other optimizers.
+4. **Optimizers**: The Adam optimizer consistently outperformed other optimizers.

-Despite optimizing hyperparameters, **Logistic Regression surprisingly outperformed the Neural Network**, suggesting that simpler models can be highly effective given the right conditions.
+Despite extensive optimization, **Logistic Regression surprisingly outperformed the Neural Network**, highlighting the effectiveness of simpler models under the right conditions.

 ## Next Steps

 - **Further optimize** the Neural Network by fine-tuning dropout rates and batch normalization.
 - **Experiment with ensemble techniques**, combining Neural Networks with traditional ML models.
-- **Explore alternative architectures** such as CNNs or Transformers if applicable.
+- **Explore alternative architectures**, such as CNNs or Transformers, if applicable.
-- **Deploy the best model** and create an API for real-world predictions.
+- **Deploy the best model** and develop an API for real-world predictions.

 ## Submission Details